B-Aldridge/Deep-Learning_Challenge/README.md

 - IS_SUCCESSFUL: Was the money used effectively.

 ### What variable(s) should be removed from the input data because they are neither targets/ features?
 Two irrelevant variables were removed: 'EIN' (Employer Identification Number) and 'NAME'.
-These columns served solely for identification purposes and did not contribute to the predictive power of the model.
+These columns served solely for identification purposes and did not contribute to the predictive power of the model originally as seen below.

 ![column](images/dropcolumns.png)

 # Compiling, Training, and Evaluating the Model

 ### How many neurons, layers, and activation functions did you select for your neural network model, and why?
 In designing the neural network, careful consideration was used to strike the ideal balance between complexity and avoiding overfitting.
-After an analysis of the data, we opted for a three-layer architecture.
+After an analysis of the data, we opted for a three-layer architecture as seen below.

 ![column](images/originalmodel.png)